empfunden/cpp-interview/README.md

   * Does it resemble software that others would want to maintain in perpetuity?
   * Does it demonstrate an awareness for contemporary best practices in C++?

-## Instructions
+## Development

+The repository, in its current state, is only compatible with a 64-bit version of a Linux-based OS.
+If you don't have one around, you can access one for free via a Github Codespace (see `codespace.png` if you're unfamiliar with how to obtain one).
+A Codespace is an isolated development container running in the cloud, and so insulates you from some potential development environment woes.

+When you've got the repository checked out in your environment of choice, it's important to first create a working branch with `git checkout -b [your branch name]`, since you'll be submitting a `git diff` of the result of your work and the state of `main`.

-`make build` will build the unit test binary; `make test` will run it.
-These commands will automatically get dependencies from Conda Forge, so it'll take a while the first time you run either of these.
-You can modify
-`environment.yml` as well as the `Makefile` and `CMakeLists.txt` to adjust the development environment as you see fit.
+When you're on your branch, `make build` will build the unit test binary, and `make test` will run it.
+If you're not working in a Codespace, these commands will get dependencies if they're not already present, so it'll take a while the first time you run either of these.
+You can modify `environment.yml` as well as the `Makefile` and `CMakeLists.txt` to adjust the development environment as you see fit.

+You can build and run in release mode by setting the environment variable `BUILD_TYPE=release` in your invocation of either `make build` or `make test`.